COVID-19: First Nations community guide on accessing additional supports

-- brief description of item and the essential function it provides your community to be able to operationalize your plan; to support your community in reducing the spread of COVID-19; or to respond to cases in your community
+- brief description of item and the essential function it provides your community to be able to operationalize your plan, to support your community in reducing the spread of COVID-19 or to respond to cases in your community

 See Annex A for an example of a template to submit requests for funding for costs planned or incurred by your community due to COVID-19.
-Only one application is required to access any of the above requests, with the exception of Jordan's Principle or Child and Family Services agency claims who should continue to work directly with their regular contacts (e.g. 24/7 Jordan's Principle call centre or regional focal point).
+Only one application is required to access any of the above requests, with the exception of Jordan's Principle or Child and Family Services agency claims who should continue to work directly with their regular contacts (such as the 24/7 Jordan's Principle call centre or regional focal point).

-Once PPE arrives in community, please email email@example.com (cc to regional office) to confirm that the shipment has been received.
+Once PPE arrives in your community, please email email@example.com (cc to regional office) to confirm that the shipment has been received.

-We are also helping share information on the appropriate, evidence-informed use of PPE so health care providers know what to use in what situations and to make sure they are safe.
+ISC is also helping share information on the appropriate, evidence-informed use of PPE so health care providers know what to use in what situations and to make sure they are safe.
 The safety and preparedness of our front line workers is key to making sure we have a strong, coordinated response to COVID-19.

-Annex A: template to request funding under covid-19
+Annex A: Template to request funding under COVID-19

 COVID-19 funding relief request template